hbeni/fgcom-mumble/plugin.spec.md

 =================================
 This document describes the technical specifications for the plugins interna as well as IO interfaces.

-The basic idea is that the plugin is some intelligent mute/unmute manager for the mumble client.
-The muting/unmuting is governed by the underlaying radio simulation, i.e. the radios state, tuned frequencies and location.
+The basic idea is that the plugin is some intelligent send/receive manager for the mumble client.
+The sending/receiving is governed by the underlaying radio simulation, i.e. the radios state, tuned frequencies and location.
 These states should be provided to the plugin in an application agnostic manner, so it's easy to inteface as well as to flightgear and also third party ATC clients; and maybe also other flightsims...
+I have chosen a simple, text based UDP protocol for this reason.

 Initialization